avinashchoudhary2004/Business-Analysis-Portfolio/Global Layoffs Insights Through SQL Analytics/README.md

 # Advanced SQL Data Cleaning & Insights on Global Layoffs

 ## Project Background
-This project was designed to **analyze and extract insights from global layoff data** using SQL.
+This project was designed to **analyze and extract insights from global layoff data** (March 2020 – August 2025) using SQL.

 The end-to-end workflow covers importing raw data, cleaning and standardizing messy fields, conducting exploratory data analysis (EDA), and finally extracting advanced insights with analytical SQL queries.